potto216/automation-management/README.md

 ```

 ## Playbook Examples
-If installing to Ubuntu make sure the ssh server has been installed with a command such as:
+If installing to Ubuntu make sure the ssh server has been installed and the ssh key from the ansible server has been copied over with commands such as:
 ```
-sudo apt install openssh-server
+sudo apt install openssh-server ssh-copy-id user@replace-with-device-name
 ```

 ### Setting up the GNURadio SDR notebook playbook